Aircoookie/WLED-Docs/docs/basics/getting-started.md

   - hardware SPI: use `GPIO14` (SCLK) for clock and `GPIO13` (MOSI) for data.
   - software SPI: since all pins can be changed in the Hardware section of LED settings, you can use any pins.
 Recommend is to use `GPIO1` (TxD) for clock and `GPIO2` (D4) for data.

-For safe operation it is recommended to size your power wires correctly and to integrate fuses.
+For safe operation, it is recommended to size your power wires correctly and to integrate fuses.
 For reference, you may use this [LED power, wiring and fuse calculator](https://wled-calculator.github.io/).

 For analog LEDs, the MOSFETs IRLZ44N or STP55NF06L are good candidates.
-Partial, example circuit...
+Partial, example circuit:

 ![Connection schematics Analog](https://i.ibb.co/86vsym1/image.png) ![image](https://user-images.githubusercontent.com/59397047/166152797-111eccae-1942-45d2-8980-1b584ebdeaf9.png)